iljaasdhonre/Assignment_4_Komputer_Store_App/README.md

 - (alternative) U can pull this repo and run the app in your browser by an IDE or texteditor similar to Visual Studio Code.

 ## Usage
-- Get money by clicking the 'Work' button.
+- Get money(salary) by clicking the 'Work' button.
 - Transfer the money to your bankaccount by pressing the 'Bank' button.
 - If you need more money, get a loan and put in the right amount.
 - Buy the computer you want with enough money in the bank by pressing the 'Buy now' button.